2022–23 Manchester City F.C. season: Christmas and New Year

 All but two of City's first team players had been able to return to training by the time of the first competitive fixture after the resumption of the season.
 Ederson had been delayed by flight problems returning from Brazil, and Álvarez was permitted an extended break to enjoy the victory celebrations in Argentina.
-In their first match back on 22 December, City beat Liverpool for the first time in two seasons with an entertaining 3–2 win in the fourth round of the EFL Cup, thus knocking out the current holders and qualifying for the quarter-finals.
+In their first match back on 22 December, City beat Liverpool for the first time in two seasons with a 3–2 win in the fourth round of the EFL Cup, thus knocking out the current holders and qualifying for the quarter-finals.

-Another brace from Haaland in City's 3–1 away victory over Leeds in their first league game after the World Cup moved him to 20 league goals for the season, as he became the fastest player since the formation of the Premier League to reach this milestone (after only 14 appearances).
+Another brace from Haaland in City's 3–1 away victory over Leeds in their first league game after the World Cup moved him to twenty league goals for the season, as he became the fastest player since the formation of the Premier League to reach this milestone (after only fourteen appearances).

 City suffered from inconsistent form in early January 2023.
-They were convincingly knocked out of the EFL Cup by Southampton in a 2–0 defeat at St. Mary's and dropped league points against Everton and Manchester United to allow Arsenal to open up an eight point gap at the top of the league.
-The latter derby defeat included a controversial equalising goal for their rivals which should have been ruled out for off-side.
-However, the blues also convincingly beat Chelsea 4–0 in the FA Cup to reach the fourth round.
+They were knocked out of the EFL Cup by Southampton in a 2–0 defeat at St Mary's Stadium, and dropped league points against Everton and Manchester United to allow Arsenal to open up an eight-point gap at the top of the table.
+The latter derby defeat included a controversial equalising goal for their rivals, which many observers deemed should have been ruled out for offside.
+However, the Blues also convincingly beat Chelsea 4–0 in the FA Cup to reach the fourth round.

 Haaland scored his fourth hat-trick of the season in City's 3–0 victory over Wolves on 22 January.
 This set a new club record for the most hat-tricks scored in a single season and a new national record for the fewest games to achieve the milestone.
-It also moved Haaland to 31 goals in all competitions for the season, only seven behind City's all-time record as he became only the 13th player in the club's history to score more than thirty.
+It also moved Haaland to 31 goals in all competitions for the season, only seven behind City's all-time record, as he became only the thirteenth player in the club's history to score more than thirty.